apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 tags: [fory, kotlin, java, json, serialization, performance]
 ---

 **TL;DR**: Apache Fory JSON brings high-performance JSON serialization to Kotlin/JVM.
-Use data classes, constructor defaults, nullable properties, value classes, and sealed hierarchies directly, with String and UTF-8 APIs and no `kotlin-reflect` dependency.
-In benchmarks covering small messages and large documents, Fory delivers higher throughput than kotlinx.serialization, Moshi, and Jackson Kotlin.
+It maps data classes, value classes, and sealed hierarchies to JSON while preserving constructor defaults and nullability.
+In benchmarks covering small messages and large documents, Fory delivers **2.78×–12.12× the throughput** of kotlinx.serialization, Moshi, and Jackson Kotlin.

 <img src="/img/fory-logo-light.png" width="50%"/>

-## JSON That Fits Your Kotlin Models {#kotlin-models-as-json-contracts}
+## JSON Serialization in Kotlin Applications {#kotlin-models-as-json-contracts}

-Kotlin applications often describe API requests and responses with data classes.
-Default arguments determine what happens when an input is omitted, while nullable types express where null is allowed.
-Value classes distinguish domain values such as account IDs, and sealed hierarchies model alternatives such as different payment methods.

-A JSON library should follow those declarations when reading and writing your models.
-It should apply defaults to missing properties, enforce nullability inside collections, and run constructor initialization and validation when reconstructing objects.
-Its output should preserve the values needed to read the object back correctly.

-Apache Fory JSON supports these Kotlin models directly.
-Its Kotlin/JVM mapping layer preserves their type and construction rules while using Fory's high-performance JSON engine.
-Applications can exchange standard JSON text or UTF-8 bytes using familiar Kotlin declarations, without writing a custom adapter for each data class.
+Kotlin applications exchange JSON through HTTP APIs, message queues, and stored documents.
+Application code works with typed models, so each exchange involves converting between JSON and Kotlin objects.
+Reading a document includes constructing an object with the right arguments and running its initialization logic; writing it must preserve the values needed to reconstruct that object.

+These conversions also consume CPU time and allocate temporary objects, especially when a service processes many messages or large documents.
+Apache Fory JSON combines Kotlin object mapping with a high-performance JSON engine: the Kotlin layer follows the model's type and construction rules, while the engine handles JSON parsing and output.
+The same mapping is available through String and direct UTF-8 APIs.

 ## Getting Started